Hiring people can be a tedious task.

 If you need someone to handle sales taxes, payroll & payroll tax returns, prepare your income taxes and/or provide business consulting, you’re going to need a full-service accountant.

-Have you ever heard the old saying about too many cooks?
+Have you ever heard the old saying about too many cooks in the kitchen?

-Well, that can happen if you the person you hire only handles bookkeeping duties for you because you’d have to bring in a separate payroll company, business consultant and tax preparer to cover each of those areas.
+Well, that can happen if you the person you hire only handles bookkeeping duties for you.

 Finding and hiring once person who has the ability to do everything you need will make things less complicated and leave you with less to worry about.